Skip to content

 Note

-Note: The default configurations for middleware in DataKit are already set up; minor modifications can be made before use.
+Note: All default configurations for DataKit are already configured, requiring minor adjustments before use.

 2) Modify the DaemonSet template file in datakit.yaml